Returning to School FAQs

 - DPH would then assign an epidemiologist to perform the investigation.

-- The school nurse should keep the district or charter-level COVID coordinator in the loop for consistency of communication and messaging.
+- The school nurse should keep the district-, charter- or private/parochial school-level COVID coordinator in the loop for consistency of communication and messaging.

 How should the school expect to find out that a student or staff member has tested positive for COVID-19?